Hacker News

 You can't just add total employee comp to your "value created" pile.
 There's maybe some marginal value creation you could kind-of claim in that your presence increased employee comp over some hypothetical world where you didn't exist—but that's getting well into bullshit territory, since there's no way to know some competitor you crushed wouldn't have ended up creating more total value and paying their employees even more.
 It's pure fantasy.

-2 hours ago by ikeboy
+4 years ago by ikeboy

 To be clear, I object to this sentence as nonsensical: